 The documents must be mailed to the correct address of the party or their attorney, if represented.

-The server who mails the documents must complete and sign the Proof of Service by Mail (form DV-250).
+The server who mails the documents must complete and sign the Proof of Service by Mail (typically form DV-250 in a DVRO proceeding or form FL-350 in a divorce proceeding).

 Step 3: Proof of Service